As the nation prepares for a lockdown free Christmas, home burglaries are set to be on the rise.

 Technology has improved in recent years, so CCTV is cheaper to buy and easier to install than ever.
 It’s simple to make your place safer with the addition of a single night-vision camera that’s connected to your smartphone.
 If you’re already kitted out with a smart home setup, you can integrate a group of top-rated cameras to your network.

-If you need advice or help setting up CCTV, find an expert here.
+If you need advice or help setting up CCTV, find an expert on Rated People for the job.

 Upgrade your alarm system